TheChymera/PyVote/README.md

 #### Python Package Manager (Users):
 Python's `setuptools` allows you to install Python packages independently of your distribution (or operating system, even).
-This approach cannot manage any of our numerous non-Python dependencies (by design) and at the moment will not even manage Python dependencies;
+This approach is (by design) not particularly powerful in managing dependencies;
 as such, given any other alternative, **we do not recommend this approach**:

 ````